 Peacebuilding and restorative practices enable community safety and foster trusting, cooperative relationships, because they address the underlying needs of all stakeholders.
 They have proven effectiveness, yet they are not widely used among governments and organisations.
 Cygnet’s work feeds into the expanding global network of community-led peacebuilding initiatives which are gradually developing collective impact, through the promotion of public dialogue around the benefits and legitimacy of peacebuilding, and through the application of peacebuilding practices across diverse contexts.

 Cygnet’s work is guided by our awareness of the interconnection and interdependence of all life.
-Our vision for ‘a world transforming relationships through peacebuilding and restorative practices expresses our focus on strengthening relationships as the best way to achieve peace and prevent violence and harmful behaviour.
+Our vision of 'transforming relationships through peacebuilding and restorative practices expresses our focus on strengthening relationships as the best way to achieve peace and prevent violence and harmful behaviour.

 We seek to harness the creative potential of conflict by setting up safe environments where people can discover the hidden messages and unmet needs within the conflict.
 We use a range of peacebuilding practices to transform conflict, from the individual to the collective level, and to support the improvement and repair of relationships between people and communities.
 These include meditation, mindfulness, social and emotional learning, trauma responsive practice, facilitated and community dialogue, community arts projects, mediation and restorative practices.